 The Fiscal Policy Commission has reached the same conclusion in its own assessment, although there are certain doubts regarding the calculation relevant for the compliance with the fiscal rule.
 The Commission considered the scope of the total expenditure of the general government relevant to the calculation of the fiscal rule and is of the opinion that the total expenditure should not be reduced (adjusted) by the amount of reimbursement of EU aid for direct payments in agriculture since this is a replacement of domestic with EU funds.
-The Commission's assessment of expenditures is shown in Table 1.
 On the basis of this calculation, total expenditure relevant to the calculation of the fiscal rule decreased by 2.1%, while nominal GDP increased by 1.8%, and therefore the Commission concludes that the provisional fiscal rule for 2015 is fulfilled.